romainducrocq/DQN-frameworQ/README.md

 5. And beat the AI with `python3 play.py` to assert dominance on the machines.

 See `demo/` for a complete guide on how to use bin scripts, build a custom environment and run the programs.
+See `demo/examples/` for implementations of custom environments with frameworkQ.

 ****